vectordotdev/react-query-assist/README.md

 #### When will the dropdown open?

-The autocomplete dropdown will automatically open when it detects a new word is being typed, or if the caret is positioned at the end of a valid token.
-(Tokens are only valid if the attribute and value match an attribute and enumeration in the autocomplete data.)
+The autocomplete dropdown will automatically open when it detects a new word is being typed or an existing token is being edited. *Note: Tokens are only valid if the attribute and value match an attribute and enumeration in the autocomplete data.*

-When a token is clicked, it will bring the caret to the end of the token and open the dropdown for easy editing.

 ## Operators